AN OVERVIEW

 • Practical: Overview of specific practices that heals the body, mind nervous system.
 An introduction to Sanskrit Prayers and Mantras.

 Module 2: Digital classes on-line.
 9 months.
-February-October
+April - December

 Bi-weekly classes in the topics we have studied so far.